sgod1/cplab/cp4ba-cr.md

 ### Using `yq` to work with the CP4BACluster CR

-CP4BACluster CR is complex and contains multiple components from patterns selected for installation.
+CP4BACluster CR is complex and contains multiple components from patterns selected for installation.><br/>

 There are sections for different components.
-Some sections are shared between all patterns and some sections are component specific.
+Some sections are shared between all patterns and some sections are component specific.<br/>

-For example, shared configuration for ldap and datasource configuration applies to all capabilities.
+For example, shared configuration for ldap and datasource configuration applies to all capabilities.<br/>

-You can view CP4BA CR in text editor and search for specific parameters.
+You can view CP4BA CR in text editor and search for specific parameters.<br/>

-Another way to examine CR is to use tools like `yq` to query CR yaml with json path.
+Another way to examine CR is to use tools like `yq` to query CR yaml with json path.<br/>

 `yq` is yaml processor.
-Please note that json is valid yaml syntax.
+Please note that json is valid yaml syntax.<br/>

 Json syntax is more compact and easier to interpret.
 You can choose yaml or json output format from yq.<br/>
 By default `yq` outputs json.
-Pass `-y` flag to `yq` to get yaml output.
+Pass `-y` flag to `yq` to get yaml output.</br>

+>*Lab Steps*<br/>
-For example, to see `metadata` portion of CP4BA CR:
+For example, to see `metadata` portion of CP4BA CR:<br/>

 ```
 cat ibm_cp4a_cr_final.yaml | yq .metadata